polterguy/magic/README.md

 Magic allows you to generate your own Machine Learning model(s) by creating and importing training data from any source you might have, including scraping your website.
-This allows you to generate a custom AI based upon whatever existing data you may have in seconds instead of weeks and months.
+This allows you to generate a custom AI model based upon whatever existing data you may have in seconds instead of weeks and months.

 ![Use AI to produce software](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/crawl-website-for-chatgpt-training-data.jpg)